“When Mental Fatigue Sinks Its Claws in to My ADHD Brain…”

 The pandemic has pushed all of our lives into the unknown.
 The fear associated with not knowing can be unbearable.
 We suffer in silence.
-While current circumstances have forced us to become socially distant, remember that isolating, hiding, and withdrawing is harmful to our mental health.
-The truth is this: The weight of this situation is too heavy to lift without the help of a loved one, relative, friend, therapist, and/or coach.
+While current circumstances have forced us to become socially distanced, remember that isolating, hiding, and withdrawing is harmful to our mental health.
+The truth is this: The burden of this situation is too heavy to lift without the help of a loved one, relative, friend, therapist, and/or coach.

 Don’t wait for someone to contact you.
 Reach out, share openly, and find the support you need to break through the fatigue.
 Begin with a trusted friend or one of many mobile apps like Talkspace or BetterHelp.

 When I’m stressed, my executive functions slow down.
 I can’t concentrate, and my energy level drops.
 If I have to complete a difficult task, it goes to the bottom of the to-do list and lingers there for way too long.

 Why and how do these barriers pop up and block my ADHD brain?
 Some days, I’m bombarded with worry.
 Other days, I’m overwhelmed and don’t know where to begin.
 And still others, intense emotions block my attention.
 All I see is what I feel.